shpoudel/IEEE-123-Node-Restoration/README.md

 This repository containts the code for restoration of IEEE 123 node based on approach as detailed in the following paper:

-S.Poudel and A. Dueby, "Critical load restoration using distributed energy resources for resilient power distribution system."
+[1] S. Poudel and A. Dubey, "Critical load restoration using distributed energy resources for resilient power distribution system."
 IEEE Transactions on Power Systems 34.1 (2018): 52-63.

 The scripts are written in MATLAB 2016a and optimization requires MATLAB to be linked with CPLEX.
 Please be familiar with mixed-integer linear programming. https://www.ibm.com/support/knowledgecenter/pl/SSSA5P_12.8.0/ilog.odms.cplex.help/refmatlabcplex/html/cplexmilp-m.html